-- Suites: View a collection of Eggplant Functional suites that have been uploaded via Manage Suites in the Agent window.
+- Suites: View the collection of Eggplant Functional suites that have been uploaded via Manage Suites in the Agent window.

 - Snippets: Edit scripts associated with the active model without needing to open Eggplant Studio.

-- Capture: Create models from scratch in Designer without prior experience of creating models in Modeler.
+- Capture: Create models from scratch in Designer without prior experience of creating models in the Model workspace.

-- RCI: Import real user journeys using Eggplant Real Customer Insights.
+- User Journeys: Import real user journeys from Eggplant Real Customer Insights.